Havana, Cuba: What to pack, what to wear, and when to go [2024]

 December

-If you vacation in Havana during December, you might find that it is warm and extremely hazy.
+If you vacation in Havana during December, you are likely to find that it is warm and extremely hazy.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the 60s F (high 10s C).
 Humidity is generally between 60 and 70% during the day.
-In terms of precipitation, you can expect it to rain occasionally.
+In terms of precipitation, you can expect it to rain sometimes.

 What to wear/what to pack: